elephanting/Averaged-DQN-Pytorch/README.md

 # Averaged-DQN
+This is an unofficial Pytorch implementation project of
-Paper: [Averaged-DQN: Variance Reduction and Stabilization for Deep Reinforcement Learning](https://arxiv.org/pdf/1611.01929.pdf)
+paper: [Averaged-DQN: Variance Reduction and Stabilization for Deep Reinforcement Learning](https://arxiv.org/pdf/1611.01929.pdf)

 ## Installation